aljawaid/TaskLinker/README.md

 #### _Plugin for [Kanboard](https://github.com/kanboard/kanboard "Kanboard - Kanban Project Management Software")_

 Use internal and external links to their full potential.
 This plugin uses a graph library (included) to show relationships created between tasks.
+Detect Nextcloud installations automatically when adding external links.

 Features